mvishnurana1/node-docker-app/README.md

 The command will execute the Dockerfile and get the image ready.

-Finally, run "docker run -p 3000:8080 mvishnurana1/tiny-docker-project" This command is commonly used for port mapping.
+Finally, run "docker run -p 3000:8080 mvishnurana1/tiny-docker-project" for port mapping.